adc-connect/adcc/docs/calculations.rst

 .. image:: images/plot_spectrum_water.png

-In this image crosses represent the actual computed value for the absorption cross section for the obtained excited states.
+In this image crosses represent the actual computed value for the absorption cross-section for the obtained excited states.
 To form the actual spectrum (solid blue line) these discrete peaks are artificially broadened with an empirical broadening parameter.
-Notice, that the :func:`adcc.ElectronicTransition.plot_spectrum` function does only prepare the spectrum inside Matplotlib, such that ``plt.show()`` needs to be called in order to actuall *see* the plot.
+Notice, that the :func:`adcc.ElectronicTransition.plot_spectrum` function does only prepare the spectrum inside Matplotlib, such that ``plt.show()`` needs to be called in order to actually *see* the plot.
-This allows to *simulaneously* plot the spectrum from multiple calculations in one figure if desired.
+This allows to *simultaneously* plot the spectrum from multiple calculations in one figure if desired.

 The :func:`adcc.ElectronicTransition.plot_spectrum` function takes a number of parameters to alter the default plotting behaviour:

 - **Broadening parameters**: The default broadening can be completely disabled using the parameter ``broadening=None``.
-If instead of useng lorentzian broadening, Gaussian broadening is preferred, select ``broadening="gaussian"``.
+If instead of using Lorentzian broadening, Gaussian broadening is preferred, select ``broadening="gaussian"``.
 The width of the broadening is controlled by the ``width`` parameter.
 Its default value is 0.01 atomic units or roughly